 Competing as a true master’s division amateur has brought him a great deal of personal satisfaction, and regularly beating fast guys half his age feels pretty good too.
 His first place finish overall at the Denver Sprint Triathlon and a fourth place in LA in 2011 persuaded him to set his sights even higher moving forward.

 He now plans to train and race with a vengeance, with the goal of dominating his age group and being a serious overall podium threat at every race he enters.
-In fact, from 2011 to 2017, he logged 35 AG podium victories, and in 2015, 2016, 2017, 2017 he earned USTF All American status.
+In fact, from 2011 to 2019, he’s logged over 35 AG podium victories, and in 2015, 2016, 2017, 2018, 2019 he earned USTF All American status.

 Trujillo passed another milestone in November 2015, when he participated in the first ITU Draft-Legal Sprint Triathlon for amateurs in CLERMONT, Florida and took fifth in his age group.
 This high finish in a race that draws some of the nation’s most accomplished amateur triathletes qualified him for the 2016 ITU Draft-Legal Sprint World Championships held in Cozumel Mexico in September, 2016.
 His success continued the following year when he secured another US team selection for the 2017 ITU Draft-Legal Sprint World Championships in Rotterdam, Netherlands.
 On October 8, 2017, Trujillo won his first-ever ITU Draft-Legal Sprint National Championships in SARASOTA, Florida.
 This finish once again garnered Trujillo a spot on Team USA for the ITU Draft-Legal Sprint World Championships that was held in Gold Coast, Australia in 2018.
 On October 13, 2018, Trujillo finished second at the ITU Draft Legal Sprint National Championships in SARASOTA, Florida.
 Showing laudable consistency, he earned another spot on Team USA for the ITU Draft-Legal Sprint World Championships, held in Lausanne, Switzerland in 2019.
 On November 16, 2019, Trujillo finished seventh at the ITU Draft Legal Sprint National Championships in TEMPE, Arizona.
 This place gains Trujillo yet another World Team appointment with the championships to be held in Edmonton, Canada on August 21, 2020.